yohanzytoon/spamEmailClassifier/README.md

 ## 📂 Files in This Repository
 - `spam.ipynb` - Jupyter notebook for training, evaluation and visualization.
-- `emails.csv` - The dataset used for training and testing.
+- `data/emails.csv` - The dataset used for training and testing.
 - `spam.py` - python file for training, evaluation and visualization.
 - `app.py` - Streamlit-based UI for classifying emails.
+- `requirements.txt`- Libraries needed for the project.

 ## 🔗 Future Work
 - Improve class balance using resampling techniques.